hejops/ffta-tas/progress.md

 4. farm JP at Famfrit AND Cadoan (4 days apart) - 6 JP can likely be gotten naturally (3 each), but involves weird routing and costs in-game days

 i will try 2 first, since mont's damage against fam is minimal anyway

+just realised i should have bought 2 more Silver Swords when i bought the Gauntlets, ffffuuuu

+# 5. Famfrit